Deleting posts automatically in Mastodon after a certain time period

 Does this work on the apps and the website?

+Yes.
 There’s a media tab on your server’s website, the web app, the official apps and most of the third party apps.
-Some of them display a simplified grid of images/video/audio to click on, others just show a timeline of posts that include attached media.
+Most apps show this as a list of posts, but the web interface shows it as a grid of images where you click on an image to enlarge it.

 Does the Media tab show boosts of media posts by other people?